miguelmota/rutil/README.md

+# (Deprecated)

+*These methods will be moved to individual modules that stand on their own.*

 # rutil

 A whole bunch of utilities.
-I don't recommend you include this in your project just yet since I'm still adding and modifying a lot of functions.
-Take a look at the source code and pick and choose what you need.

 # Install